Government Schemes

 Ministry of Food Processing Industries

-PMFME is a centrally sponsored scheme under the Ministry of Food Processing Industries providing financial, technical, and business support to micro food processing enterprises.
-It offers credit-linked capital subsidy of 35% of project cost (max ₹10 lakh) for upgradation, along with support for branding, packaging, and FSSAI compliance.
+PMFME (Pradhan Mantri Formalisation of Micro food processing Enterprises) is a centrally sponsored scheme under the Ministry of Food Processing Industries providing financial, technical, and business support to micro food processing enterprises.
+It offers credit-linked capital subsidy of 35 percent of project cost (maximum 10 lakh rupees) for upgradation, along with support for branding, packaging, and FSSAI compliance.
+The scheme follows the One District One Product (ODOP) approach, prioritising clusters of producers working with the same raw material or product.
+FPOs and SHGs also get seed capital of 40,000 rupees per member.
+PMFME has helped thousands of small food processors, pickle makers, and regional food producers formalise their operations.

 Pradhan Mantri Kaushal Vikas Yojana (PMKVY)